Luming-L/NGG/Welcome file.md

 to further assess the completeness of the assembly, generate a gene catalogue by sequencing mRNA from 22 tissues.
 All 180649 transcript contigs contained 99% conserved core eukaryotic genes.
 ### Expansion of long terminal repeat retroelement
-a kind of element located in the terminal of chromosome. it is expanded.

 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement
 Pax3 is lost